srinivasmathur/Iken-solutions-internship/README.md

 Recommender systems or Recommendation engines are algorithms which provide most relevant and accurate items to the user by filtering out items from a huge pool of information base.
 It learns from the data of user behavior towards products and produces outcomes that relates best to his/her past interests.

-## The attached report contains following topics:
+## The report contains following topics:

 1) Introduction